-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in either U.S. dollars or the Malaysian ringgit equivalent.
-We accept cash and credit cards only.
+If you have not paid all required fees to the National Visa Center, please be prepared to pay these fees on the day of your interview.

+All fees may be paid in either Yen or U.S. dollars.
+We accept cash, credit cards (Visa, Mastercard, Discover, American Express, Diner's Club, and JCB) and U.S. postal money order payable to "U.S. Embassy, Tokyo."
 Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found at Travel.state.gov.

-Return to top

-Interview Guidelines
+Please also be prepared to pay with cash in case the credit card verification system is unavailable.
+Payment by credit card is billed in U.S. dollars.

-Do not make travel plans outside of Malaysia
+Do not make travel plans outside of Japan

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your passport to you later via courier services only.
-If you have to travel within Malaysia while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+We will return your passport to you later via mail only.
+If you have to travel within Japan while your passport is still with us, please make sure you have a valid picture ID other than your passport.